LibrePass/LibrePass-Server/README.md

 ## Setup Guide

-Please see the [Setup Guide](https://github.com/LibrePass/server/wiki/Server) for more information on how to setup the server.
+Please see the [Setup Guide](https://github.com/LibrePass/server/wiki/Server) for more information on how to set up the server.